-We have taken certain physical, administrative, and technical steps to safeguard the information we collect from and about our donors and visitors.
 While we make every effort to help ensure the integrity and security of our network and systems, unfortunately, the transmission of information via the internet is not completely secure.
 Although we do our best to protect your personal information, we cannot guarantee the security of your personal information transmitted to or from our Site.
 Any transmission of personal information is at your own risk.
 We are not responsible for circumvention of any privacy settings or security measures contained on the Site.

 Your personal information is stored on servers in the United States or in other countries in accordance with the data storage locations of our third party vendors.
 You understand and agree that we may collect, use, disclose, and otherwise process the information you provide as described in this Privacy Statement even if you are from an area outside the United States.
 Your personal information may be disclosed in response to inquiries or requests from government authorities or to respond to judicial process in the United States.
 We will retain your personal information for as long as it is needed to provide you with the Site, or to fulfill any legal or contractual obligations we may have.

 If you are a resident of the EEA or the UK, your personal information may be transferred to and processed in the United States, which has data protection laws that are different than those in your country and may not be as protective.
 For more information on where and how long your personal data is stored, and for more information on your rights of erasure and portability, please contact us at [[email protected]].